cnio-bu/bollito/tutorials/pbmc/README.md

 <img src="./images/3_elbowplot.png" width="500"> <img src="./images/4_jackstrawplot.png" width="500">

-From the JackStraw plot, we can be observe that the last significant component is the 9th component.
+From the JackStraw plot, we have observed that the 9th component is the last significant one.
-But if we focus on the elbow plot, we can see that the variance starts to be stabe at the 7th component.
+But if we focus on the elbow plot, we can see that the variance starts to be stable at the 7th component.
 For this reason, we prefer to be conservative and keep the first **7 components**.
-Since they are few components, the execution time won't be compromised.
+Since these are very few components, the execution time won't be compromised.

 > NOTE: the number of significant components chosen in this step is **fundamental** for the following steps of the analysis.
 This parameter does have a high impact in the outcome of the analysis since both the clustering (one of the most important steps) and the visualization, depend directly on it.